UBC-MDS/DSCI-524-group-6/README.md

 ## License

-`pythoshop` was created by Salva Umar, Jenny Lee, Ella Hein, Rachel Li.
+`Pythoshop` was created by Salva Umar, Jenny Lee, Ella Hein, Rachel Li.
 It is licensed under the terms of the GNU GPLv3 license.

 ## Credits